samcday/home-cluster/README.md

 My Kubernetes cluster, at home.

-The core cluster is 3x Lenovo Thinkcentre M710q USFF PCs, and a AVM FRITZ!Box 4040 router.
+The core cluster is 3x Lenovo Thinkcentre M710q USFF PCs, and a (WIP) postmarketOS phone (currently: ghetto FP2, soon: Galaxy A5) that handles some administrative duties.

 !TODO: photo